 #3 – Dollar Limitations – Although we can put as much money into life insurance as we want, each life insurance policy will have a dollar amount specified when we start it.
 This means that, if we decide to invest $1,000 dollars a month into a life insurance policy, our maximum amount we can put into our policy is $1,000.
 To make matters even a little more complicated, our limit, in this case $1,000 dollars, is also our most efficient dollar amount.
 So, by maxing out our life insurance policy we will get the most benefit possible.
 Especially in the first five years.

 There is No One Size Fits All

-What R. Nelson Nash started was a unique new perspective on whole life insurance and how to maximize the safety, tax advantages, and liquidity that can be found inside of this investment vehicle.
+What R. Nelson Nash started was a unique new perspective on whole life insurance, which he called the Infinite Banking Concept in his book “Becoming Your Own Banker,” and how to maximize the safety, tax advantages, and liquidity that can be found inside of this investment vehicle.